-- Visit to an institution (anganwadi, Govt. school or any other) having mid day meal scheme and writing a report. - Dietary survey of atleast 5 subjects using questionnaire and 24-hour recall method. - Taking anthropometric measurements of atleast two subjects (height and weight only) and calculation of BMI. - Clinical examination of two malnourished pre-school children - Visit to a community kitchen and writing a report..
+- Visit to an institution (anganwadi, Govt. school or any other) having mid day mean scheme and writing a report. - Dietary survey of atleast 5 subjects using questionnaire and 24-hour recall method. - Taking anthropometric measurements of atleast two subjects (height and weight only) and calculation of BMI. - Clinical examination of two malnourished pre-school children.